We are Green Builders & Renewable Energy Experts Leading the Way to a Sustainable Future.

 I find inspiration: In sharing big adventures with good friends.

-During the weekend: I ride vintage motorcycles, cast fly rods from canoes on Central Texas lakes and rivers, swim in Barton Springs and ride bicycles between local businesses that serve local craft beer and great coffee.
+I ride vintage motorcycles, cast fly rods from canoes on Central Texas lakes and rivers, swim in Barton Springs and ride bicycles between local businesses that serve local craft beer.

 Cathy Redson is a professional educator with over 20 years of instructional and educational leadership experience.
 She is a solar PV professional with years of experience training installers, technical sales associates, and creating curriculum for several schools and training organizations.
 Cathy holds several degrees, awards and credentials, including ISPQ Certified Instructor, NABCEP Certified PV Installation Professional, and NABCEP Certified PV Technical Sales Professional.
 She holds a Master of Science in Vocational Industrial Education Florida International University and a Bachelor of Science in Economics from the Wharton School, University of Pennsylvania.